Hearing

 Hearing Screening

-Hearing screens are provided for babies under the age of 2 months with the goal of identifying permanent hearing loss as early as possible.
+Hearing screens are provided for babies under the age of two months with the goal of identifying permanent hearing differences as early as possible.
 Early detection and intervention is critical for a child’s language development.

 If your baby does not pass the hearing screen, a referral will be made to an Infant Hearing Program audiologist for a full assessment.
-In collaboration with Newborn Screening Ontario (NSO), a risk factor screen is available to help identify babies with certain risk factors for childhood hearing loss to see if we should monitor your baby for any changes in hearing.
+In collaboration with Newborn Screening Ontario (NSO), a risk factor screen is also completed to help identify babies with certain risk factors affecting childhood hearing to see if we should monitor your baby for any changes in hearing.

 This test uses the blood sample that the hospital or midwife collects for the newborn (heel prick) screen.
 Results are usually ready in one to two weeks.
 Most babies have negative results, meaning their chance of having one of these risks is lower.
 You will not be contacted if there is a negative result.
-If your baby has a positive result, there is a higher chance your baby could have childhood hearing loss, and you will be contacted so that follow-up with an audiologist and doctor can be set up.
+If your baby has a positive result, there is a higher chance your baby’s hearing may be affected, and you will be contacted so that follow-up with an audiologist and doctor can be set up.

 Hearing screening is available to all Ontario newborns at no charge.
 This service is provided under the Ontario Infant Hearing Program which is funded by the Ministry of Children, Community and Social Services.